Undergraduate study in Computer Science

-Studying the Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Computer science, from 2019
+The Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Computer science

 The specialisation has a particular focus on innovation and developing new knowledge through research activities, leading to advanced knowledge in the discipline.
-You’ll have a broad introduction to recent research in computer science, which will prepare you to undertake your own postgraduate study.
+You’ll gain a broad introduction to recent research in Computer Science, which will prepare you to undertake your postgraduate study.